SimonKim4100/WWPT/README.md

 3. Run `install.bat`.
 4. Run `wwpt.py` whenever you play the game.
 If you think this is too tedious, take a look at the `If you're lazy` section below.
 ### If you are a coder
-1. Download the lastest release
+1. Download the lastest release of WWPT
 2. Create an environment with Python==3.10.11, and install requirements.txt
 ```pip install -r requirements.txt```
 3. Run `wwpt.py` whenever you play the game.
 If you think this is too tedious, take a look at the `If you're lazy` section below.